-A pill seems to be the most efficient and quick way of dealing with things today.
-Nurses at We Care and surrounding areas are seeing more and more women utilizing the Morning After Pill as a source of emergency contraception.
-Similarly, the use of the Abortion Pill (not to be confused with the Morning After Pill) has been steadily increasing for first-trimester abortions.
-Nurses are concerned that these are being marketed as a quick fix, while little to no information is being given for either.
-We are going to be talking about some key differences of these medications, and well as some important things to know about them.
+The use of the Abortion Pill, not to be confused with the Morning After Pill, has been steadily increasing for first-trimester abortions.
+Some nurses are concerned that these are being marketed as a quick fix, while little to no information is being given for either.
+It is important to understand some key differences in these medications.

 The Morning After Pill and the Abortion Pill may sound similar, but they have very different roles.
 In some instances women are using the Morning After Pill thinking it works similarly to the Abortion Pill.

-The Morning After Pill, or Plan B, is an emergency contraceptive, to be used after unprotected sex or contraceptive failure.
+The Morning After Pill, or Plan B, is an emergency contraceptive that can be used after unprotected sex or contraceptive failure.
 This pill is recommended to be taken within 72 hours of unprotected sex.
-Functionally, a high dose of hormones are introduced to keep the sperm and egg from meeting.
-If the egg has already been fertilized (when life begins), the pill will create an environment that won’t allow the egg to implant in the uterine wall.
+A high dose of hormones are introduced to keep the sperm and egg from meeting.
+If the egg has already been fertilized, the pill will create an environment that won’t allow the egg to implant in the uterine wall.
 An established pregnancy (an implanted egg) will not be affected.